 Hi Anonymous - A true observation indeed.
 And good for you for stepping up for a hug as well :)

-Sydney Outdoor MarketsFIRST SAT: Good Living Growers Market, Pyrmont
+Sydney Farmers and Food MarketsFIRST SAT: Good Living Growers Market, Pyrmont

 SECOND SAT: Castle Hill Farmers Market

 EVERY SAT: Flemington Market